metavol/ptexture/README.md

 # ptexture

-Texture analysis library for PET and python

-A package to compute a total of 261 texture features from voxel lists.
+Texture analysis library for PET and python to compute a total of 261 texture features from voxel lists.

 News